Biological Warfare (cont.)

 Signs and Symptoms

-A sore up to 1 inch across may appear on the skin in about 60% of people and is the most common sign of tularemia.
+Victims with the most common form, ulceroglandular type, typically have a single papulo-ulcerative lesion with a central scar (often at the site of a tick bite) and associated tender regional lymphadenopathy (swollen lymph nodes).
+A sore up to 1 inch across may appear on the skin in a majority of people and is the most common sign of tularemia.
 If the bite associated with infection was from an animal carrying the disease, the sore is usually on the upper part of a person's body, such as on the arm.
 If the infection came from an insect bite, the sore might appear on the lower part of the body, such as on the leg.

-Enlarged lymph nodes are seen in about 85% of victims and may be the initial or the only sign of infection.
+Enlarged lymph nodes are seen in a majority of victims and may be the initial or the only sign of infection.
 Although enlarged lymph nodes usually occur as single lesions, they may appear in groups.
 Enlarged lymph nodes may come and go and last for as long as three years.
 When swollen, they may be confused with buboes of bubonic plague.

 Tularemia can be diagnosed by growing the bacteria in the laboratory from samples taken of blood, ulcers, sputum, and other body fluids.
-Blood tests may not be helpful.
+Serological tests (done to detect antibodies against tularemia), direct fluorescent antibody (DFA) staining of clinical specimens, and polymerase chain reaction (PCR) tests on clinical specimens are available from specialized labs.

 Although laboratory-related infections with this organism are common, human-to-human spread is unusual.
 Victims do not need to be isolated from others.